bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 separate and linked at runtime.

-* The QRT implementation MUST provide an interface that consumes and produces RTP and RTCP flows (as applicable) with some mechanism to supply the applicable QRT flow identifiers for the given RTP session.
+* The QRT implementation MUST provide an interface that consumes and produces RTP and RTCP flows (as applicable) with some mechanism to supply the applicable QRT Flow Identifiers for the given RTP session.
 RTP and RTCP packets in an RTP flow are expected to be carried with no modification, and thus the QRT implementation should reject RTP/RTCP packets which would not fit wholly within a single `DATAGRAM` frame, as this specification does not permit fragmentation.
 QRT implementations